coredns/coredns.io/content/plugins/kubernetes.md

 ## Bugs

-The duration metric only supports the "headless\_with\_selector" service currently.
+The duration metric does not yet support the `headless_without_selector` service kind.

 ## See Also